 Enlist the Help of Exit Technologies

-The security measures you take when disposing of old hardware are going to vary based on your company and data center’s size, location, the type of storage hardware you’re using, and even your industry and the type of data you’re storing.
+The security measures you take when disposing of old hardware are going to vary based on your company and data center’s features.
+Some of these features include size, location, the type of storage hardware you’re using, and even your industry and the type of data you’re storing.

 However, general security, decommission and disposal best practices are going to remain fairly constant.
 You can adopt your own plans and strategies to fit your needs, but the important thing is taking an active role in the safety of vulnerable company, partner, and client data.

-Which is why enlisting the help of a truly experienced ITAD company makes all of the difference.
-There are vital security measures to take into account to ensure your used hardware and equipment is properly sold, erased, or disposed of.
+Which is why enlisting the help of a truly experienced ITAD company makes all of the difference in avoiding a data security breach.
 And as a leader in IT Asset Disposition, Exit Technologies can help.

 Have something to add?
 Let us know your thoughts in the comments below!